Marwan-Alhindi/movies-recommendation-system/readme.txt

 - **Python**: For implementing the recommendation algorithm.
 - **Pandas**: For data manipulation and matrix operations.
 - **NumPy**: For numerical computations, including calculating deviations and similarities.
-- **Jupyter Notebook**: For interactive development and testing of the algorithm.
+- **Jupyter Notebook**: Development environment for interactive coding.

 ---

-Let me know if any changes are needed or if you want to add further details!
+Let me know if you need any changes or additional details!